MotoE World Championship: 2021

 The third season was contested over seven races at six different locations.
 Belgian team Marc VDS withdrew from the series, citing scheduling conflicts.
-Seven races are scheduled for the season, starting in May in Jerez.
+Seven races were scheduled for the season, starting in May in Jerez.
 Spanish rider Jordi Torres won the championship a second time, successfully defending his 2020 title.

 2022

 The fourth season was contested over twelve races at six different locations.
 Dominique Aegerter won the championship.

 2023

 The MotoE has officially gained World Championship status.
+Mattia Casadei won the championship.